Arison7/muzeyt/README.md

 ## Current Issues/area of improvement
+- [ ] App structure has too much responsibility, especially drawing ui should be done elsewhere
+- [ ] App updates should include the stopping of app instead of it being done seperately

 ## To Do